micronesianmacarthur/java-database-capstone/user_stories.md

 ### User Story 2
 **Title:**
-As an admin user, I want to log out of the portal, so that I can protect the system access.
+As an Admin, I want to log out of the portal, so that I can protect the system access.

 **Acceptance Criteria:**
 1. `Logout` button must be clearly present.